cisagov/manage.get.gov/docs/developer/README.md

 DJANGO_SECRET_LOGIN_KEY="<...>"
 ```

 You'll need to create the `.env` file yourself.
 Get the secrets from Cloud.gov by running `cf env getgov-unstable`.
+More information is available in [rotate_application_secrets.md](../operations/runbooks/rotate_application_secrets.md).

 ## Viewing Logs